-The overall goal of LGBTIQ YOUTH NET is to develop a new set of resources that will help combat anti LGBTIQ online hate speech, which is on the rise.
+More than 30 good examples of case studies and inspiring practices of work in combating LGBTIQ+ hate speech develop a new set of resources that will help combat anti LGBTIQ online hate speech, which is on the rise.
 These resources will help the work of youth workers, including those working to support LGBTIQ youth.